|South West Race Management|

 - Minimum age for all competitors is 17 years on the day of the race, unless approved by the Race Director.

-- Race number must be affixed securely to the left side of the front (bow) deck.
+- Race number must be affixed securely to the left side of the front (bow) deck (right hand side if the course is reversed).

 - All paddlers are to wear Type 1, 2, 3, or 50 PFDs and fluoro hi-vis vests/shirts on their outermost layer.
 A hi-vis PFD will negate the need for a separate vest.

-- Paddlers must carry at least one “in date” personal, orange smoke day-flare (NOT red night time flares) attached to the craft or person.
+- Paddlers must carry at least one “in date” personal, orange smoke day-flare or red signal flare attached to the craft or person.

 - Paddlers must have a leg leash attached to a fixed point on their craft and the paddler’s leg.
 It is also recommended that a paddle leash attaches their paddle to their craft.
 (In the event that a paddler loses contact with his/her craft, it is often not possible to swim freely with a paddle).
 Leg leashes must be removed when within a surf zone.